Claire-bot87/sticky-popcorn-client/README.md

 I was also able to better understand authorisation and authentication.
 It was good to be able to complete the whole process, on the Back End and Front End.
 I had previously had some difficulties understand authentication tokens.
 So this gave me an opportunity to deepen my understanding.

 ## Bugs
+I need to add in error messages to the sign-up and sign-in pages.

 ## Future Improvements
+At the moment we have a star-rating feature.
+But the ratings are not currently saved and we do not get have a 'top-rated movies' filter.
+This is an improvement I would liek to make.